Uninvited (song)

-"Uninvited" is a song by Canadian-American recording artist and songwriter Alanis Morissette, released as a single from the soundtrack of City of Angels in February 1998, becoming Morissette's first new recording since her international debut album, Jagged Little Pill (1995).
+"Uninvited" is a song by Canadian recording artist and songwriter Alanis Morissette, released as a single from the soundtrack of City of Angels in February 1998, becoming Morissette's first new recording since her international debut album, Jagged Little Pill (1995).
 Morissette wrote the song and co-produced it with Rob Cavallo.
-"Uninvited" is driven by four piano notes and builds to an instrumental climax, and haunting atmosphere accompanied by cryptic lyrics.
+"Uninvited" is driven by four piano notes and builds to an instrumental climax with a haunting atmosphere.

 Because the song was not released as a physical single in the United States, it was not allowed to chart on the Billboard Hot 100 due to rules in place at the time.
 It instead appeared on the Hot 100 Airplay chart, peaking at number four in June 1998.
-In Canada, "Uninvited" reached number seven on the RPM Top singles chart.
+In Canada, "Uninvited" reached number seven on the RPM 100 Hit Tracks chart.
 Elsewhere, the single peaked at number one in El Salvador and number six in Iceland.
 In 1999, the song won two Grammy Awards: Best Female Rock Vocal Performance and Best Rock Song.